Regex Explainer

 Why Use This Tool?

-Understand complex regex patterns step by step
+Understand complex regex patterns step by step instead of guessing at their meaning

 Tips & Best Practices

-• Quantifiers apply to the previous token
+• Quantifiers always apply to the immediately preceding token, not the entire expression

-• Anchors (^$) match positions, not characters
+• Anchors (^ and $) match positions in the text, not actual characters

 Frequently Asked Questions